One in four U.S. children experiences bullying on a regular basis. (BullyingStatistics.org)

 notes: “As a result of this fear and anxiety of being bullied, many students will make excuses or find ways around going to school.”
 In fact, bullying and isolation are among the most common causes of school refusal

-While cases of suicide are extreme in bullying cases, a Yale University study shows that victims of bullying are to 2 to 9 times more likely to consider suicide than other young adults.
+While cases of suicide are extreme in bullying cases, a Yale University study shows that victims of bullying are from 2 to 9 times more likely to consider suicide than other young adults.

 Treatment for the Effects of School Bullying in NJ